Russia Sentences Navalny Lawyers to Years Behind Bars

 “Eighty years have passed... and in the Petushki court, people are once again on trial for discrediting officials and the state agencies,” he said.

-The OVD rights group that monitors political repression in Russia said Friday that the sentences showed Moscow was now intent on making defending political prisoners – a practice that is still allowed but becoming more difficult -- outright dangerous.
+The OVD rights group that monitors political repression in Russia said the sentences showed Moscow was now intent on making defending political prisoners -- a practice that is still allowed but becoming more difficult -- outright dangerous.

-“The authorities are now essentially outlawing the defense of politically persecuted people,” the group said.

-“Pressure on defense lawyers risks destroying what little is left of the rule of law – the semblance of which the Russian authorities are still trying to maintain.”
+“The authorities are now essentially outlawing the defence of politically persecuted people,” the group said, a move that “risks destroying what little is left of the rule of law”.

-The UIA International Lawyers Association has also warned the trial raises questions about the future of the profession in Russia.

 Last week, Navalnaya said Russia had refused to remove her husband from its list of terrorists and extremists despite his death.

-She published a December letter from Russia’s financial watchdog Rosfinmonitoring addressed to Navalny’s mother that said the late opposition leader was still being investigated for money laundering and “financing terrorism.”
+She published a December letter from Russia’s financial watchdog Rosfinmonitoring addressed to Navalny’s mother that said her son was still being investigated for money laundering and “financing terrorism”.

 “Why does Putin need this?
 Obviously not to stop Alexei from opening a bank account,” Navalnaya said.